QuentinWatt/first-next-app-with-redux/README.md

 # First Next App with Redux example

+## About the project

+I built this project mostly to showcase how I think about using state with a library like Redux.
+I've kept everything else clean and simple.

 ## Starting a next project with Redux.

 This app was intially setup from the Next with Redux example app, which can be created with the yarn command below: